-There are three basic types of agreements spouses or future spouses may make regarding their property:
+There are three basic types of marital agreements spouses or future spouses may make regarding their property:

 - Premarital agreement: A premarital agreement is an agreement made prior to marriage in which the prospective spouses agree to various matters concerning the marriage, including the characterization of property brought into and acquired during the marriage.
 To be enforceable, a premarital agreement must be in writing, signed by the parties, and entered into voluntarily.
 After marriage, a premarital agreement may be amended or revoked only by a written agreement signed by the parties.